 Anatomy of the Sciatic Nerve and Piriformis Muscle

-The piriformis muscle is a pear-shaped muscle that runs from your lower spine through your buttock to the top of your thigh bone.
-Its close relationship with the sciatic nerve — the longest nerve in the body, traveling from the lower back down each leg — means even minor dysfunction in this area can cause significant pain.
-Understanding this connection is important, as treatments targeting the piriformis muscle can provide relief from symptoms that can present like classic sciatica.
+The piriformis muscle is a pear-shaped muscle that runs from the lower spine through the buttock to the top of the thigh bone.
+Its close relationship with the sciatic nerve means even minor dysfunction — such as when the piriformis muscle compresses the nerve — can cause significant pain piriformis syndrome that presents like classic sciatica.

 Why Is Distinguishing Between Piriformis Syndrome and Sciatica Important?